 BIR members are also instrumental in the Program Assessment-Review and Common Standards review process (Chapter Six) which occurs in the 4fifth year of the accreditation cycle.
 These reviews occur periodically throughout the year and are performed at the Commission on Teacher Credentialing (CTC) office, and provide valuable information to an institution about whether any of its programs might not be aligned to standards.
-Performing this review requires reading and analyzing brief program narratives, course syllabi, assessments, and other supportingrequired documentation.
+Performing this review requires reading and analyzing brief program narratives, course syllabi, assessments, and other supporting required documentation.
 When the assigned member pairs have completed their independent reviews, they discuss their findings and agree whether each program standard is preliminary aligned or, if not, where additional information is needed.
-The pair will develop the Program AssessmentReview Preliminary Report of Findings (PRF) that reflects the result of their deliberations.
-The PRFThe Preliminary Report of Findings is sent to the institution, which revises its documents and resubmits themprepares an addendum for another-review.
-Once all program standards are preliminary aligned, or by the accreditation site visit is within 3-6 months, the Program Assessment process ends.team.
+The pair will develop the Program Assessment Review Preliminary Report of Findings (PRF) that reflects the result of their deliberations.
+The PRF The Preliminary Report of Findings is sent to the institution, which revises its documents and resubmits them prepares an addendum for another review.
+Once all program standards are preliminary aligned, or by the accreditation site visit is within 3.6 months, the Program Assessment process ends. team.

 Responses to the Common Standards are also reviewed by BIR members during Year Five.
 Specific evidence regarding the implementation of the Common Standards combined with documentation submitted during Program Review are examined by BIR team members to provide a Common Standards Preliminary Report of Findings to the institution as well as to the site visit team.
 The institution will prepare an addendum for the team prior to the site visit.
-It is anticipated that a subset of Program Review and Common Standards review team members will serve on the site visit team in Year Six.
+It is

-Accreditation Handbook, Revised 2012 4 Chapter 11 Eleven 2
+Accreditation Handbook, Revised 2012